King Salman’s Return to Brunei Two Decades Later

 The next step in upgrading Riyadh and Bandar Seri Begawan’s security relationship would be to have Brunei join the Saudi-led Islamic Military Alliance to Fight Terrorism (IMAFT).
 When Saudi Arabia’s Deputy Crown Prince Mohammed bin Salman unveiled this now-41 nation alliance in December 2015, Brunei was not listed as a member.
 However, the following month, Prince Mohammed met with Brunei’s deputy defense minister to discuss the sultanate’s participation in IMAFT.
 Saudi armed forces are now visiting Brunei armed forces on study missions.
 The Saudi and Bruneian leaders agreed to enhance cooperation within the framework of the Organization of Islamic Cooperation to advance their countries’ interests and those of the Muslim world, stressing “the need to reject extremism and combat terrorism in all its forms and manifestations, whatever its source.”

-To protect its image and unite the Muslim world behind the kingdom’s IMAFT, Saudi Arabia is seeking to convince the Southeast Asians that Riyadh is truly committed to their security.
+To protect its image and unite the Muslim world behind the kingdom’s IMAFT, Saudi Arabia is seeking to convince Southeast Asians that Riyadh is truly committed to its security.
 In terms of Saudi Arabia’s own security interests, working with security apparatuses across the Asia Pacific region is valuable given the threat of Southeast Asian supporters of IS entering the kingdom as low-skilled foreign workers, from where they can launch attacks.
-Jihadist terrorists coming to the kingdom from the Asia Pacific region as hajjis (pilgrims) represents another threat.
-In September, 2016, Al Arabiya reported on Saudi authorities arresting a Bruneian pilgrim on terrorism charges.
+Jihadist terrorists coming to the kingdom from the Asia Pacific region as hajjis (pilgrims) represent another threat.
+In September 2016, Al Arabiya reported on Saudi authorities arresting a Bruneian pilgrim on terrorism charges.

 King Salman’s three-week Asia tour takes place at a pivotal time in the kingdom’s history.
 Determined to continue his predecessor’s “Look East” approach to trade and investment, the king’s visit to six Asian countries heavily factors into Riyadh’s quest to secure more support for Vision 2030 from major economic powers in all corners of the world.
 Unquestionably, regarding Vision 2030, the most important legs of the Saudi monarch’s tour were China and Japan.
 Compared to these two Asian powerhouses, Brunei has relatively little to offer Saudi Arabia in terms of cooperation for Saudi Arabia’s economic transformation agenda.